PhilHarps/music/README.md

 This repeating control structure could be circumvented by setting down user roles ([rolify](https://github.com/RolifyCommunity/rolify)) to better use a base/super `User` model to differentiate between the types of users, instead of relying on a checkbox boolean value `is_school`.

+The Stripe payment transaction feature was also not successfully implemented and had to default to following the code-along example in class.

 Partials and centralised styling in `applications.scss` have been used in an attempt to consolidate and centralise some elements such as header, footer, forms, the card used to display each listing.
 Nonetheless, the quality of the codebase and clunky user experience (i.e. Updating account authentication is nested a second level down from Editing Profile details) demonstrated the ham-fisted coding process of the solo developer.
 Maintaining the application as it is currently submitted will inevitably accrue compounding technical debt.

 ---